EFÉ: a serotonin-boosting blast of sunny bedroom pop

 With that added involvement, EFÉ creates a world with the foundations of her earlier efforts, just with the saturation dialled up to full.
 It’s her own personal brand of bedroom pop, one with a scope that transcends the limits of those four walls: all laidback drum beats and sparkling synths.
 It’s the kind of listen that is so light it relieves all your tension – tracks like ‘KIWI’ add more zest to the EP, a surefire encouragement to dance about to EFÉ’s airy vocals until your cares are long gone in the rearview mirror.

 She unleashes that freedom across the EP as a whole, leaning into the wackiness.
 “My previous EP was sort of serious, and I thought, ‘Wait!
 I can be goofy!
 Let me put that in there’.
-With ‘Vitamin-C’, I was like I have to do something that can show a bit of my personality and that goofiness.”
+With ‘VITAMIN-C’, I was like I have to do something that can show a bit of my personality and that goofiness.”
 From the twinkling keys that draw ‘KIWI’ to the running current of “ba ba ba” weaved through ‘LIME’, it’s a far more whimsical version of EFÉ.

 That more kooky side to her creativity plays a large part in her visuals, too.
 Directing her music videos herself, it’s no surprise that they’re wonderfully outlandish and rich with oversaturated hues and complex ideas.
 The music video for ‘LIME’ is a Y2K fever dream depicting a fictional band exacting revenge on their over-controlling manager; ‘KIWI’ sees her falling in love with a bear on a camping trip.
 “I’ve always been an advocate for trusting your own ideas – especially in the visual aspects.
 It’s about just trusting the process, trusting that this idea is good, and you felt good about it initially for a reason.”